Dan Levy (Canadian actor)

-Daniel Joseph Levy (born August 9, 1983) is a Canadian actor and filmmaker.
+Daniel Joseph Levy (born August 9, 1983) is a Canadian actor, writer, producer and director.
 He began his career as a television host on MTV Canada.
-He received international prominence for starring as David Rose in the CBC sitcom Schitt's Creek (2015–2020), which he co-created and co-starred in with his father, Eugene Levy.
+He attained international prominence for starring as David Rose in the CBC sitcom Schitt's Creek (2015–2020), which he co-created and co-starred in with his father, Eugene Levy.

 Levy won Primetime Emmy Awards for producing, writing, directing, and acting in the final season of Schitt's Creek, and the series became the first to win a Primetime Emmy Award in all four major comedy acting categories in a single year.
 His work on the show also earned him four Canadian Screen Awards, among other accolades.
-Levy has since played a supporting role in the romantic comedy film Happiest Season (2020), and starred in, written and directed the drama Good Grief (2023).
+Levy has since starred in, wrote, and directed the drama film Good Grief (2023), and starred in and co-created the television series Big Mistakes (2026).

 Early life

 Levy was born in Toronto, to Eugene Levy and Deborah Divine.
 His father is Jewish and his mother is Protestant.
 Levy had a bar mitzvah, and his family celebrates both Christmas and Hanukkah.
 He attended high school at North Toronto Collegiate Institute and later pursued film production at York University and Ryerson University.